redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/README.md

 # OpenAI Whisper Benchmark Guide

-This guide provides instructions for evaluating OpenAI Whisper models using containerized environments.
+This guide provides instructions for evaluating OpenAI Whisper models using containerized environments for embedded microservice inference.
 Each directory contains setup details for a specific base image:

 ## Prepare Your Environment